Dividend Discount Model

-Calculator to calculate cost of equity using constant dividend growth model – Cost of Equity (Constant Dividend Growth) Calculator
+Calculator to calculate the cost of equity using constant dividend growth model – Cost of Equity (Constant Dividend Growth) Calculator

-Calculator to calculate cost of equity using capital asset pricing model – Cost of Equity (CAPM Model) Calculator
+Calculator to calculate the cost of equity using capital asset pricing model – Cost of Equity (CAPM Model) Calculator

 Dividend growth rate

 Shareholder expects a constant growth in dividend each year.
-This expected growth rate is dividend growth rate.
+This expected growth rate is the dividend growth rate.

 Example of Dividend Discount Model

 Let us try to understand this concept of the dividend discount model with the help of an example.
 Mr. X is contemplating the purchase of 100 equity shares of a Company.
-His expectation of return is 15% before tax by way of dividend with an annual growth of 10%.
+His expectation of return is 15% before tax by way of dividends with an annual growth of 10%.
 The Company’s last dividend was 5 per share.
 The market price of a share is `102 per share.

 Calculate the value of equity shares after the announcement of dividend